How to watch HBO’s ‘The Idol’ starring Lily-Rose Depp and The Weeknd

 The HBO series drops one episode exclusively on Max every week.
 With the first one rolled out on 4 June, the second episode, titled “Double Fantasy,” releases on 11 June.
 This is followed by “Daybreak” on 18 June, while the fourth and fifth episodes will release on 25 June and 2 July, respectively.
 Season 1 finale of the six-episode show is slated to go on air on 9 July.

 The episodes will also be available for online streaming on Max on the same dates.
-Max streaming plans start from USD 10 per month (SGD 13.49) with ads, and those opting to go ad-free can purchase the USD 16 per month (SGD 21.59) package.
-The new Ultimate ad-free slab costs USD 20 (SGD 26.99) monthly (or USD 200 per year, SGD 269.88) and includes streaming on four devices simultaneously, 4K Ultra HD resolution, 100 offline downloads and Dolby Atmos sound.
+Max streaming plans start from USD 10 per month (RM 46.08) with ads, and those opting to go ad-free can purchase the USD 16 per month (RM 73.72) package.
+The new Ultimate ad-free slab costs USD 20 (RM 92.
+15) monthly (or USD 200 per year, RM 921.5) and includes streaming on four devices simultaneously, 4K Ultra HD resolution, 100 offline downloads and Dolby Atmos sound.

 Amazon Prime Video and Hulu subscribers can watch The Idol for free by adding the Max channel to their respective subscriptions.
 AT&T viewers can also access Max for free on certain phone, TV and wireless internet plans.